-Day 1: Beirut - Damascus - Tuesday September 27th
+Day 1: Beirut - Damascus - Saturday June 3rd

 - Meet in Beirut at 8:00.
 Meeting point to be advised closer to the time. - Begin the drive to the Syrian border, which will take about two hours.
-We'll stop on the way for a quick breakfast and to buy any Lebanese snacks you might want. - Cross the border, with a stop at Duty Free in No Man's Land, for some of the cheapest alcohol you've ever experienced. - The whole border crossing will take around 1.5 hours. - After clearing Syrian Customs and Immigration, we'll continue our drive to Damascus, another hour. - Check into the hotel and have a short rest before our walking tour of the old part of the city. - In the afternoon we'll explore Damascus' old town, bazaar, shopping areas and bar/restaurant street.
+We'll stop on the way for a quick breakfast and to buy any Lebanese snacks you might want. - Cross the border, with a stop at Duty Free in No Man's Land, for some of the cheapest alcohol you've ever experienced. - The whole border crossing will take around 1.5 hours. - After clearing Syrian Customs and Immigration, we'll continue our drive to Damascus, another hour. - Arriving in the old town, you'll immediately be intoxicated by the buzz of the old town as we walk towards our hotel.
+We'll be staying in a beautifully renovated old Damascene house, complete with a tranquil courtyard surrounding a bubbling fountain, and the distinctive black and white stonework of this part of Syria. - In the afternoon we'll explore Damascus' old town, bazaar, shopping areas and bar/restaurant street.
 You might like to try some local ice-cream or have a shawarma, and shisha is available just about everywhere. - We'll also visit Ananias Church, Damascus' oldest church which happens to be underground, and Omayad Mosque, the main mosque in the centre of the city. - Free time in the evening to enjoy Damascus' vibrant night-life.

-Day 2: Damascus - Wednesday September 28th
+Day 2: Damascus - Sunday June 4th

 - Leaving the centre of town, we'll drive to the outskirts of the city and you'll get your first glimpses of the destruction caused by the recent conflict, on our way to the October War Museum, dedicated to the war against Israel. - We'll visit Kim II Sung Park for some great photo opportunities.
-Syria and DPRK have had a long history of friendship and recently the Syrian Government decided to dedicate a park to the founding leader of DPRK, Kim II Sung. - Returning to the centre of town we'll visit the National Museum in the afternoon, followed by the Souk Al-Hamidiye and El-Azem Palace. - One of the staples of any Middle Eastern destination, it's time to experience a hammam.
+Syria and DPRK have had a long history of friendship and recently the Syrian Government decided to dedicate a park to the founding leader of DPRK, Kim II Sung. - Returning to the centre of town we'll visit the National Museum in the afternoon, followed by the Souk Al-Hamidiye and El-Azem Palace - One of the staples of any Middle Eastern destination, it's time to experience a hammam.
 Anyone who doesn't want to join in can either hang out with a shisha or a cup of tea inside the hammam's "albrani", translated into English as the "outside section", which is the first room of the hammam. - It's a very cool experience for anyone, but especially for females it's a great way to see how Syrian women enjoy themselves free of headscarves and social pressures.
 There will be women of all ages, and they really make a day of it.
-Children, grandmothers and everyone in between take in snacks and drinks and stay there for hours smoking shishas, listening to music and relaxing. - If you prefer you can return to the hotel or have free time around the bazaar.
+Children, grandmothers and everyone in between take in snacks and drinks and stay there for hours smoking shishas, listening to music and relaxing. - If you prefer you can return to the hotel to enjoy the serene Damascene house, or have free time around the bazaar.

-Day 3: Damascus - Maaloula - Aleppo - Thurs September 29th
+Day 3: Damascus - Maaloula - Aleppo - Monday June 5th